kvietmeier/Terraform/vastdata/cluster_config/README.md

 The online documentation doesn't have very good examples of things like DNS and setting up S3 and the LLMs do not have correct information on the Provider.
 As I figure out how to configure them I will try to put some examples here with explantions.

 #### DNS
-Setting up DNS is a good example.
 It isn't immediately clear from the documentation that you need to configure it in 2 places to get a complete implementation.

 - In the DNS resource "*domain_suffix*" is the root domain of the FQDN or properly the "*domain name*":